-The term "dose" is currently neither used in the latest relevant ISO standards nor in the European directive.
-Both are a measure for the noise exposure but express it in a different way:
+^{} Note: The trem "dose" is currently neither used in the latest relevant ISO standards nor in the Europenan directive.

-- The equivalent average sound pressure level represents a constant noise level that if applied over the same amount of time as the duration of the measurement would lead to the same exposure as the varying noise level of the actual working process - In contrast, the dose is an accumulative parameter; it represents the collected dose of noise the worker was exposed to over the measured time.
+• In contrast the dose is an accumulative parameter; it represents the collected dose of noise the worker was exposed to over the measured time.
 It is often expressed in percentage of the maximum allowed noise exposure

 Regulations prescribe the maximum equivalent average sound pressure level (A-weighted) over an 8-hour workday that must not be exceeded.
 OSHA refers to this as the Criterion Level, defined as the Time Weighted Average TWA [dB(A)].
 Being exposed to noise at this level over the full period of 8 hours corresponds to a Dose of 100%.
-In the European Union (EU) directive, the level that must not be exceeded under any circumstances (included the effects of hearing protection) is referred to as the Exposure Limit, which is defined as the Daily Noise Exposure Level $L{EX,8h}$ [dB(A)].
+In the European Union (EU) directive, the level that must not be exceeded under any circumstances (included the effects of hearing protection) is referred to as the Exposure Limit, which is defined as the Daily Noise Exposure Level $L{EX.8h}$ [dB(A)].